reduxjs/redux/docs/recipes/ReducingBoilerplate.md

 Action creators have often been criticized as boilerplate.
 Well, you don’t have to write them! **You can use object literals if you feel this better suits your project.** There are, however, some benefits for writing action creators you should know about.

 Let’s say a designer comes back to us after reviewing our prototype, and tells that we need to allow three todos maximum.
-We can enforce this by rewriting our action creator to a callback form with [redux-thunk](https://github.com/gaearon/redux-thunk) middleware an adding an early exit:
+We can enforce this by rewriting our action creator to a callback form with [redux-thunk](https://github.com/gaearon/redux-thunk) middleware and adding an early exit:

 ```js
 function addTodoWithoutCheck(text) {